elherold/growingWordClouds/README.md

 This project was implemented with Python 3.12.
 Steps to run the code:

 `pip install -r requirements.txt`  - to install all necessary packages

 `python main.py`                   - to get a csv file of new sensitive words

 `python gpt_api_calls.py`          - to prolong the dictionary of descriptions for all new sensitive words.
 Be careful, this may cost money!
-Have a look at the gpt_api_calls() function to decide on the Parameters and specify the according to your needs
+The user is expected to have a look at the gpt_api_calls() function to decide on the Parameters and specify them according to their needs.

 ## Content
 ### Stakeholder & Requirement Analysis